Zach-Clare/Zach-Clare/README.md

 If you're here to look at some of my web projects, you can take a look at the following:
 - [Authwave for Python](https://github.com/Authwave/python-client) is a Python port of Authwave's cryptographically secure user authentication system.
-- A [JavaScript Image Cropper](https://github.com/Zach-Clare/js-image-cropper) to help streaming user image uploads.
+- A [JavaScript Image Cropper](https://github.com/Zach-Clare/js-image-cropper) to allow site users to edit their own image uploads on HTML forms.
 Works effortlessly with touch devices, too.
 - [RoseMask](https://github.com/Zach-Clare/rosemask) is a Chrome extension that helps those with reading difficulties on the web.
 [You can try it out here](https://chrome.google.com/webstore/detail/rosemask/kijieflhjgpcjmnnoiiaimiffoaignjh).
 - A work-in-progress [Musical Archive](https://musicalarchive.helixsoftware.uk) site based on Craft CMS.
 [Here's the Repo](https://github.com/Zach-Clare/musicalarchive).
 - And a work-in-progress [Art Site](https://github.com/Zach-Clare/evejansenart) for the extremely talented [Eve Jansen](https://www.instagram.com/evejansenart/).